How to Manage Salesforce Licensing in Certero

 Packages

 Salesforce packages are add-on applications, typically installed from the Salesforce AppExchange marketplace.
 In most enterprise environments, packages accumulate over time as teams install solutions for reporting, data enrichment, document generation, e-signatures, and other business needs.
-Each managed package may carry its own subscription cost, and many organizations lose track of which packages are installed, who is using them, and what they cost.
+Each managed package may carry its own subscription cost, and many organisations lose track of which packages are installed, who is using them, and what they cost.

 Why packages matter for cost management:

-• Hidden recurring costs — Managed packages from the AppExchange often have per-user or per-org subscription fees that renew annually.
+• Hidden recurring costs — managed packages from the AppExchange often have per-user or per-org subscription fees that renew annually.
 Without visibility, these costs go unreviewed at renewal time.

-• Shelfware risk — Packages installed for a specific project or team may remain long after the need has passed, continuing to incur costs.
+• Shelfware risk — packages installed for a specific project or team may remain long after the need has passed, continuing to incur costs.

-• Duplication — Multiple packages may provide overlapping functionality (for example, two different document generation tools installed by different teams).
+• Duplication — multiple packages may provide overlapping functionality (for example, two different document generation tools installed by different teams).

 Types of packages you may see: